 Hopkins County’s future as a coal mining region is less certain as many mines have closed over the years.
 In Seargent proposal to the City, he said “As a previous coal mining town with a backbone of hard work and blue-collar labor, Hopkins County has struggled to keep up with the advancements of [the] 20th century.
 Due to the lack of labor pool and talent, corporations are reluctant to plant roots in the area.”

 New trails will serve as a fresh way to bring in sustainable tourism revenue and add new parks for residents.
-That’s what Sergeant insisted to Madisonville city officials.
+That’s what Seargent insisted to Madisonville city officials.

 “If you bring mountain biking and a bike optimized trail system, you will then start to bring some people here that may take a look at our cutesy little town.
 And at the same time I started a master plan with the state for a bike and pedestrian master plan.
 So right now, we have proposed trails to connect all of our towns as well.”

-The mountain bike trails would offer sustainable revenue and get people outside, experiencing nature, and Sergeant showed the city examples of mountain bike tourism and how they can propel economies forward.
+The mountain bike trails would offer sustainable revenue and get people outside, experiencing nature, and Seargent showed the city examples of mountain bike tourism and how they can propel economies forward.